PythonOT/POT/docs/source/quickstart.rst

 - `Tensorflow <https://www.tensorflow.org/>`_ (all outputs differentiable w.r.t. inputs)
 - `Cupy <https://cupy.dev/>`_ (no differentiation, GPU only)

+Library automatically detect which backend are available to be used.
+Backend is instantiated lazily only when needed to avoid unnecessary GPU memory allocations.
+It's also possible to disable import of the corresponding backend library (for example, to speedup library import) with environment variable `POT_BACKEND_DISABLE_<NAME>` (e.g. `POT_BACKEND_DISABLE_TENSORFLOW`).
+Note that `numpy` backend cannot be disabled.

 List of compatible modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^